uvaai/dpl/00 OOP/10 Hangman/hangman.md

 ### 5. Winning

 For testing, we'd like to gain a more in-depth look into your algorithms.
-Add the following method, which should provide upon request the full list of previously guessed letters, in order:
+Add the following methods, which should provide upon request the full list of previously guessed letters in order, and provide the word the user is currently guessing:

     def guessed_string(self):
         """